lucas-mior/dwmblocks2/README.md

 ```
 export DWMBLOCKS2_CLOCK=16 # add this line to your .bash_profile or equivalent
 ```
+In order to use the blocks in `blocks/`, you have to put them in your `PATH` and also set the environmental variables (see `blocks.h`).

 ## License
 dwmblocks2 is licensed under GPLv2,